A topic from the subject of Inorganic Chemistry in Chemistry.

 Initial Rate Method

 The initial rate method measures the reaction rate at the very beginning of the reaction, before any significant change in the concentrations of reactants and products occurs.
-This method provides information about the initial rate constant and the order of the reaction.
+This method provides information about the initial rate constant and the order of the reaction with respect to each reactant.

 Integrated Rate Method